Hilary King, BA MSTAT Alexander Technique Teacher in North London 020 8341 3751 or 07463 724 447

 What is your back like now?

 The more you can notice about your tensions, distortions or lack of inhibition, the more information you have for when you explore the procedure another time.
 Keep inhibiting, keep directing, keep freeing yourself throughout the movements, both going down and up.
-Gradually it will feel easier to do and you will be able to avoid pulling your body around as you move.
+It will gradually feel easier to do and you will be able to avoid pulling your body around as you move.

-• Remember: Stop and Inhibit ~ Think and Direct ~ Then Move
+• Remember: Pause and Inhibit ~ Think and Direct ~ Then Move